debezium/debezium-design-documents/gsoc/2026/Binayak490-cyber/proposal.md

   - Set up the `debezium-cli` module scaffold in the monorepo
   - Configure CI/CD (GitHub Actions: build, test, native binary)
   - Submit a small bugfix/good-first-issue PR to establish familiarity with the codebase
+  - **Deliverable:** A short demo walkthrough showing the project scaffold running, CI/CD pipeline passing, and a recorded explanation of why each setup decision was made — confirming the architectural foundation is agreed upon with mentors before coding begins

 - **Week 1 — Project Scaffold + Core Infrastructure (~25h)**
   - Create `debezium-cli` Maven module with Quarkus + Picocli dependencies